 Are you looking to tint your windows?
 Great choice!
 Window tinting offers a variety of benefits, including UV protection, reduced glare, and improved privacy.
 But before you get your windows tinted, it’s crucial to understand the Washington tint laws.

-This comprehensive guide will walk you through everything you need to know about tint darkness, reflection, and legal tint in Washington.
+This comprehensive guide will walk you through everything you need about tint darkness, reflection, and legal tint in Washington.

-Window tint laws in Washington state were enacted in 1993 and the darkest legal tint limit in Washington is 24% of VLT for all windows of sedans except the front windshield.
+Window tint laws in Washington state were enacted in 1993.
+The darkest legal tint limit in Washington is 24% of VLT for all sedan windows except the front windshield.

 Washington State Tint Laws: